 Pennsylvania state tax quick facts

-The Keystone State receives tax revenue from two primary sources: a statewide income tax of 3.07% and a statewide sales tax of 6%.
-Those two state taxes are augmented by local taxes on real estate, sales and income.
+Pennsylvania receives tax revenue from two primary sources: a statewide income tax of 3.07% and a statewide sales tax of 6%.
+In addition to these two state taxes, Pennsylvania residents will also face local taxes on real estate, sales and income.
 Many cities in Pennsylvania collect a Local Earned Income Tax which ranges from 1% to nearly 4%.
 In smaller municipalities, the Earned Income Tax is capped by state law at 2% but larger cities, including Pittsburgh and Philadelphia, have higher rates.

 Pennsylvania Income Tax

 Pennsylvania utilizes a “flat tax” system.
-This means that every taxpayer in the state, regardless of their level of income, pays the same percentage of their taxable income in income taxes — 3.07%.
-Among the seven states with a flat income tax, that is the lowest rate.
+This means that every taxpayer in the state, regardless of their level of income, pays the same percentage of their taxable income in state income taxes — 3.07%.
+Among the eight states with a flat income tax, that is the lowest rate.

 That does not mean that taxpayers in Pennsylvania have lower tax bills, however.
 For starters, unlike many other states that collect an income tax, Pennsylvania has no standard deduction or exemption.
 Additionally, itemized deductions (which reduce your taxable income) are limited to just three categories: medical savings account contributions, health savings account contributions and 529 college savings plan contributions.